 Sokochan also works with Shipjung.com, an affiliate company that allows home-based merchants to pack their own items, prepare labels, and drop off packages at designated locations without queuing up at the post office to mail out items or make payment at the counter.

-Other than operating a fulfilment unit, Sokochan has also developed an order and inventory management platform, that manages a combined 400,000 items in stock across three physical locations and ships up to 4,000 orders daily.
+Other than operating a fulfillment unit, Sokochan has also developed an order and inventory management platform, that manages a combined 400,000 items in stock across three physical locations and ships up to 4,000 orders daily.

 Stewart added that this platform has been directly integrated with popular marketplaces like Lazada and Shopee, allowing orders to be fetched automatically and shipped out the same day.
-Third party sales and stocking companies can also integrate their solutions with the Sokochan system using an Open API, so merchants can have more options and choice in selecting features they require.
+Third-party sales and stocking companies can also integrate their solutions with the Sokochan system using an Open API, so merchants can have more options and choice in selecting features they require.

 Going forward, Stewart expects Sokochan to add more services to its range of offerings to increase its reach.

-For example, leveraging on its joint venture with QuickService, a local company operating 250 stores in Thailand offering postal services, Sokochan can convert the physical stores into e-commerce service centres to help buyers make online purchases and payments, as well as to help sellers in packing or shipping their goods.
+For example, leveraging on its joint venture with QuickService, a local company operating 250 stores in Thailand offering postal services, Sokochan can convert the physical stores into e-commerce service centers to help buyers make online purchases and payments, as well as to help sellers in packing or shipping their goods.